DudeSquad999/Prism-Ai/ROADMAP.md

 - **Phase 4 (Language-Logic Integration):** June 2027 - January 2028 (24-32 weeks)
 - **Phase 5 (Advanced Features):** January 2028+ (32+ weeks, ongoing)

-*Note: Estimates are flexible based on student workload and community contributions.
-Phases overlap slightly for smooth handoff.*
+*Note: These are flexible since I'm doing this around being a student, and I'd love help from anyone who wants to contribute.
+I let the phases overlap a bit so there's a smooth handoff between them instead of everything stopping and starting.*

 ---

 ## 💭 Questions or Ideas?

-Open an issue or reach out to: aakgaming2011@gmail.com
+Open an issue or email me: aakgaming2011@gmail.com

 ---